-A Photographer’s Perspective on Pinterest & Shot Lists
+A Photographer’s Perspective on Pinterest & TikTok for Wedding Planning

 pinterest board wedding planning shot list mood board

-The invention of Pinterest has been both a blessing and a curse for wedding planning: it has provided an endless supply of inspiration and resources, yet it has created a tendency to copy rather than create, which can stifle true innovation.
+The invention of Pinterest & Tik Tok has been both a blessing and a curse for wedding planning: it has provided an endless supply of inspiration and resources, yet it has created a tendency to copy rather than create, which tends to stifle true innovation.

 There is one exception: If you plan to have any unique moments, details, or events at your wedding, please be sure to let me know (there will be a section for this on your Wedding Questionnaire).
 For instance, any cultural or family traditions, unique family heirlooms, interesting handmade items, small engravings, details located in easy-to-miss areas, surprise events, or any moments that aren’t typically expected at a wedding.